fuzzylabs/MindGPT/README.md

 ```

 ### Running on k8s cluster
-To run the monitoring service on k8s, `matcha provision` must be run before hand.
+To run the monitoring service on k8s, `matcha provision` must be run beforehand.
 We will need to build and push the metric service application to ACR.
 This image will be used by Kubernetes deployment.
 Before that, we need to set two bash variables, one for ACR registry URI and another for ACR registry name.
 We will use matcha get command to do this.

 ```bash
 acr_registry_uri=$(matcha get container-registry registry-url --output json | sed -n 's/.*"registry-url": "\(.*\)".*/\1/p')